Toopliss/Devil-Daggers-Video-Pixelator/README.md

 | ![Before](https://i.imgur.com/zuZ6cBh.png)  | ![After](https://i.imgur.com/1MREKz9.png) |
 | ![Before2](https://i.imgur.com/QkFNPCL.png) | ![After2](https://i.imgur.com/zXmvz5C.png) |

+## **Works for**
+- Youtube
+- Twitch
+- Discord streams (Web browser)
+- Vimeo
+- Other HTML5 video sites

 ## **Limitations**
 - Chrome: Fullscreen only.
 - Chrome: Text in 1080p is butchered.
 - FireFox: Effect is stream resolution dependent.
-- Firefox: Has to be done each time you load a new page.
+- Firefox: Process has to be done each time you load a new page.

 ## **How To (Chrome)**